JujuAdams/Chatterbox/docs/latest/reference-setup.md

 This example shows how the script `am_i_dead()` is called by Chatterbox in an if statement.
 The value returned from `am_i_dead()` determines which text is displayed.

-Parameters for custom functions executed by Yarn script should be separated by spaces.
+Parameters for custom functions executed by YarnScript should be separated by spaces.
 The parameters are passed into the given function as an array of values as `argument0`.

 Custom functions can be added at any point but should be added before loading in any source files.